EYcab/Avant_Projects/README.md

 # Avant Project

-The whole project has 2 parts: credit.py and test.py
+The whole project has 2 parts: credit.py and test.py and the data file where holds data for unit-testing via test.py

 The pandas part required is in pandas_part file, including pandas_part_submission.ipynb and output.xlsx